 The City of Brampton's Official Plan provides comprehensive policies that facilitate land use decision making.
 The purpose of the City of Brampton's Official Plan is to give clear direction as to how physical development and land use decisions should plan to meet the current and future needs of its residents.

 The property is designated as 'Residential' and 'Open Space' on Schedule A of the Official Plan.
 Schedule D of the Official Plan identifies the properties as 'Valleylands and watercourse Corridors' and 'Areas of Natural and Scientific Interest - Life Science' and Schedule A1 identifies the properties as 'Upscale Executive Housing Special Policy Area'.
-The subject applications conform to the Official Plan policies and specifically the following:
+The Official Plan policies that are applicable to this application include but are not limited to:

-- Section 3.2.8.5 Where the City has deemed that the City Structure would not be compromised, as required by Section 3.2.4, development outside of the Central Area, including the Urban Growth Centres; Mobility Hubs; Major Transit Station Areas or intensification corridors which is seeking to exceed the limits established in Section 3.2.8.3 and 3.2.8.4 may only be considered subject to the submission of an amendment to this Plan. - Section 4.2.1.1 The Residential designations shown on Schedule "A" permit predominantly residential land uses including a full range of dwelling types ranging from single detached houses to high-rise apartments.
-Complementary uses, other than Places of Worship, shall be permitted subject to specific Secondary Plan policies or designations, and may include uses permitted in the Commercial and Institutional and Public Use designations of this plan, such as schools, libraries, parks, community and recreation centres, health centres, day care centres, local retail centres, neighbourhood retail, convenience retail or highway and service commercial uses. - Section 4.2.1.2 The policies shall prescribe a range of housing accommodation in terms of dwelling type, through appropriate housing mix and density policies.
+Section 4.2.1.1 - The Residential designations shown on Schedule "A" permit predominantly residential land uses including a full range of dwelling types ranging from single detached houses to high-rise apartments.
+Complementary uses, other than Places of Worship, shall be permitted subject to specific Secondary Plan policies or designations, and may include uses permitted in the Commercial and Institutional and Public Use designations of this plan, such as schools, libraries, parks, community and recreation centres, health centres, day care centres, local retail centres, neighbourhood retail, convenience retail or highway and service commercial uses.

+- Section 4.2.1.2 The policies shall prescribe a range of housing accommodation in terms of dwelling type, through appropriate housing mix and density policies.
 Such housing mix and density policies in Secondary Plans shall reference the Residential Density Categories set out in the tables below and also set out in the 'Residential Areas and Density Categories' definitions contained in Section 5 of this Plan: - i.
 SPA 45 Credit Valley is a new secondary plan area subject to the new housing and density categories of the Official Plan - ii.
-Low Density Category, maximum density if 30 units/net hectare or 12 units/net acre - Permitted housing types are single detached homes - Section 4.2.1.6 Brampton shall contribute to the achievement of the Region's intensification targets as set out in Section 3.2.2.1 by planning to accommodate at least 26,500 residential units between 2006 and 2031 within the built-up areas.

-- Section 4.2.2 Upscale Executive Housing is a low density form of housing characterized by high value, high quality houses on large lots located in areas with enhanced street designs, open space and related community amenities.
+Low Density Category, maximum density if 30 units/net hectare or 12 units/net acre - Permitted housing types are single detached homes - Section 4.2.1.6 Brampton shall contribute to the achievement of the Region's intensification targets as set out in Section 3.2.2.1 by planning to accommodate at least 26,500 residential units between 2006 and 2031 within the built-up areas. - Section 4.2.2 Upscale Executive Housing is low density form of housing characterized by high value, high quality houses on large lots located in areas with enhanced street designs, open space and related community amenities.
 Upscale Executive Housing is planned to be located in various parts of the City in areas with attractive natural and man-made features. - Section 4.2.7.1 Residential development proposals and complementary uses, including schools, shall be evaluated in accordance with the Development Design Guidelines and Urban Design section of this Plan. - Section 4.7.1.2 The Open Space designation on Schedule "A" indicates major open space features.
 These features include public and private open space, valleylands/watercourse corridors, wetlands and woodlands.
 Many of these environmental features have been recognized as having city-wide, regional or provincial significance, as described in Section 4.6 Natural Heritage and Environmental Management.